 Open to: TV, Radio and Print

-Dr. Annie Selak is the director of the Georgetown University Women’s Center and an instructor of feminist theology.
+Dr. Annie Selak is an instructor of feminist theology.
 With over 15 years of experience in campus ministry, she has expertise in Christian and Catholic approaches to feminist ecclesiology.
 Dr. Selak’s work integrates the lived experience of women with a robust vision for the church.
 She has published numerous peer-reviewed articles and book chapters, including “Missing Voices in Amoris Laetitia: An Examination of Law, Narrative, and Possibilities for Inclusion in Roman Catholic Church Teaching” and “The Lived Experience of the Faithful.”
 In Pope Francis: A Vision for Mercy, Justice, Love and Care for the Earth.

 Open to: TV, Radio and Print